ULB-Metronu/georges-core/docs/modules/distribution.rst

                                                                dpprms=dpprms)

 All these methods give a instance of a Class distribution.
-This class has many propoerties to analyse the beam's distribution.
+This class has many properties to analyse the beam's distribution.

 .. jupyter-execute::